Algernon Lee

-Algernon H. "Al" Lee (1873 – 1954) was an American socialist politician and educator.
-In addition to serving as a member of the New York City Council during World War I, Lee was one of three co-authors of the controversial anti-war resolution at the 1917 St. Louis emergency convention of the Socialist Party of America.
+Algernon H. Lee (September 15, 1873 – January 5, 1954) was an American socialist politician and educator.

+In addition to serving as a member of the New York City Council (then the New York City Board of Aldermen) during World War I, Lee was one of three co-authors of the controversial anti-war resolution at the 1917 St. Louis emergency convention of the Socialist Party of America.
 He is best remembered as the Director of Education at the Rand School of Social Science for 35 years.

 Biography

 Early years

 Algernon Lee was born September 15, 1873, in Dubuque, Iowa, the son of a millwright and carpenter.
 He was educated in public schools in Fishkill, New York, and Minneapolis, Minnesota.

 Lee attended the University of Minnesota from 1892 through 1897.
 While a university student, Lee joined the Socialist Labor Party of America (SLP), first enrolling in the party's ranks in 1895.